- NEW – Traveling Tribes

 All Major Credit Cards Accepted

 Part inspiration, part tactical business planning, Traveling Tribes guides readers on a journey, exploring this new opportunity of leading your own tribe of travelers on expeditions around town or around the globe – and getting paid for it.
+You’ll learn from the thousands of people who have come before you, those who’ve discovered how to create life-changing shared travel experiences.

 Nobody proclaims to fellow first graders that they’re going to enter the promising career field of group travel.
 In fact, taking this a step further, I’d venture to say that the majority of the public doesn’t know what a Travel Tribe leader is or does.
 That’s okay, we’re here to change that!